cdhorn/CardView/README.md

 Each view is built around a primary object, and several pages may be available that are associated with that object.
 These will be displayed in the same view pane under the same category.
 When navigating to a different primary object the view will then switch to the view pane in that category to render the page.

-Tags are not primary objects in Gramps, but a view for them has been added.
-As a result a Tags category will be added to the navigation bar to support that view.
-There is no list view for tags at the present time so this category is of little use outside of when rendering a tag page.
+Tags are not primary objects in Gramps, but both a more traditional though bare bones list view has been added for them in addition to a card view.
+As a result a Tags category will be added to the navigation bar to support the new views.

 Note that the groups rendered in the group section of the view are fully user configurable.
 A reasonable set of defaults has been selected, but you can add groups for associations, ordinances, names or anything else if you choose.